igortxra/dotfiles/README.md

 - Install and use **lxappearance** to set themes and icons.
 I used [Dracula](https://draculatheme.com/).

 - Set Qutebrowser as default browser running: `xdg-settings set default-web-browser org.qutebrowser.qutebrowser.desktop`
 - Set your Qutebrowser quickmarks (I stored somewhere and downloaded)
+- Set a theme for Qutebrowser such as [Dracula](https://draculatheme.com/qutebrowser)

 - Screen Profiles
     - First use **arandr** to configure screen layout